Ernest Mercier (agronomist): Early life and education

-Born in 1914, Ernest was the 12th of 13 child of Georges Mercier and Williamine Dion, then subsistence farmers in Notre-Dame-du-Rosaire.
+Born in 1914, Mercier was the 12th of 13 children of Georges Mercier and Williamine Dion, then subsistence farmers in Notre-Dame-du-Rosaire.
 From 1920 to 1928, he went to the local primary and secondary school but had to quit due to the Great Depression to work on the family farm and in forestry.
 Ernest had shown good potential at school so as soon as the economy permitted, his whole family gathered funds to send him back to further his education.
-He attended college in Nicolet from 1933 to 1939 and went on to complete a B.Sc from 1939 to 1943 in agronomy at Laval University at the La Pocatière campus.
+He attended college in Nicolet from 1933 to 1939 and went on to complete a B.Sc from 1939 to 1943 in agronomy at Laval University at the Sainte-Anne-de-la-Pocatière campus.

 Fresh out of university, Ernest Mercier was immediately hired by the Government of Quebec which sent him to Cornell University, Ithaca, New York, United States to further his studies in the field of agronomy and artificial insemination.
 In 1946, Ernest Mercier earned a Ph.D. with post-graduate research on the influence of day length on reproduction efficiency and the shape of the lactation curve of dairy cows in Canadian latitudes.